Self Care – The Cure For Tension Myositis Syndrome?

 Pause

-To change a pattern you have to pause, or stop.
-Pausing gets you out of your head and that is the first step.
-It helps you to become aware, instead of being on autopilot.
-It brings you back to the moment.
+To change a pattern, you must pause or stop.
+Pausing gets you out of your head, which is the first step.
+It helps you become aware instead of being on autopilot and brings you back to the moment.
+If you have to tell yourself out loud to pause, do it.

 Taking a Deep Breath

-Taking a deep breath will help your nervous system to slow down.
-It will hep you to feel more calm so that you can attend to yourself.
-So that you can notice your thoughts, feelings, and sensations.
-Focusing on our breathing is the number one way people meditate.
-Breathing helps us to get out of our heads so we can notice and attend.
+Taking a deep breath will help your nervous system slow down.
+It will help you feel calmer so that you can attend to yourself and notice your thoughts, feelings, and sensations.
+Focusing on your breathing is the number one way people meditate.
+Breathing helps us get out of our heads or focus on our breath instead of our thoughts so we can notice how we are feeling and attend to ourselves.

 Notice

-Noticing or becoming curious about what you are thinking and feeling takes you out of fear.
+Noticing or becoming curious about your thoughts and feelings takes you out of fear.
 Noticing is the antidote to fear.
 You are now “The Watcher.”
-Noticing or watching is like zooming out so that you can see the bigger picture, or so that you can see more clearly.
+Noticing or watching is like zooming out to see the bigger picture more clearly.

 How Can I Help Myself?